 Recently, my kids and I had lunch at a local Indian restaurant that had just opened.
 I directed my daughter’s attention to the wall with all the spices because the jars were lined up beautifully.
 She said, oh you mean over there with the Turmeric and Star Anise?
 My mouth dropped open… this eight-year-old knew her spices!
 So when you are cooking make sure to talk about the ingredients you are using, the techniques, and all the ins and outs and how-tos of cooking!

-In addition, if you occasionally take the time to look up the nutritional content of foods it will be educational experience for both of you!
-For the most accurate nutrition facts I use: cronometer.com
+In addition, if you occasionally take the time to look up the nutritional content of foods it will be an educational experience for both of you!
+For the most accurate nutrition facts, I use: cronometer.com

 Where to start

 Start with the end in mind, it’s not a dish Instagram-worthy dish or a place on Iron Chef….
 The goal is to encourage your child’s love of food, to ignite the passion for healthy living, and to teach them to be able to nourish their own bodies with the building blocks of health!
 Not only that, but it’s possible that you will be boosting your child’s self-esteem and you might end up with a kid who’s excited to spend time in the kitchen with you or without you!

 Assign kitchen chores such as emptying the dishwasher, putting away groceries, setting or clearing the table.
 When you are cooking, start your child off by allowing them to wash the vegetables or stir ingredients in a bowl.
 The more they hang out in the kitchen, the more they will feel comfortable being there.